 WPS No.24 | Boterman, W.R.
 (2017)| Cargo bikes as a lens for gender, class and urban transformation in Amsterdam

-This paper will use the cargo bike as a lens to discuss the transformations of urban space from the perspective of class and gender.
-This paper argues that, while continuing to acknowledge the importance of class, gender is an equally important yet neglected dimension of the production of urban space and that it is particularly relevant to study how class and gender intersect.
+This paper uses the cargo bike as a lens to discuss the transformations of urban space from the perspective of class and gender.
+It argues that, while continuing to acknowledge the importance of class, gender is an equally important yet neglected dimension of the production of urban space and that it is particularly relevant to study how class and gender intersect.

 In Dutch inner-cities ‘cargo bikes’ have become a popular modes of transport for urban families.
 This popularity seems to be associated with the class-based transformation of the urban space (gentrification), and particularly to the growth in numbers of urban middle class families, a phenomenon labelled ‘family gentrification’.
 In public discourse the cargo bike has become the symbol of these urban middle class families and is often used as a marker of gentrification.